firefly-iii/exchange-rates/readme.md

 ## Limitations

-The exchange rates I provide are listed [here](https://github.com/firefly-iii/exchange-rates/blob/main/run.php#L36) and are limited to the currencies that are enabled by default in Firefly III.
+The currencies included in this service are listed [here](https://github.com/firefly-iii/exchange-rates/blob/main/run.php#L36) and are limited to the currencies that are enabled by default in Firefly III.
 Cryptocurrency exchange rates are not downloaded.

+Your Firefly III installation will only download exchange rates for the currencies you have enabled.
+If you enable a new currency, exchange rates may be available.
+The next run of your [cron job](https://docs.firefly-iii.org/firefly-iii/advanced-installation/cron/), if configured correctly, will download them.

 ## Contact